 - 1 tablespoon of sugar

 - One-quarter cup raisins

-- 2 large or 6 sugar cubes dissolved in water
+- 2 large or 6 small sugar cubes dissolved in water

 You can also ask your doctor or dietitian for recommendations for other snack items that can help raise your blood sugar level when you need to.